ranibasna/Reproducible-research-with-R-/docs/index.md

 Of course there much more.
 If you are interested you can search for yourself.
 However, for our course there are five commands that we will use intensely, `cd` stands for change directory, `mkdir` stands for make directory, `ls` stands for list, `touch` stands for create a file, and `cd ..` stands for go up one folder.

 ## For windows users
-One option for windows users is to install the bash shell follow the instruction in the one of the fowllowing links:
+One option for windows users is to install the bash shell (recommended).
+Please, follow the instruction in the one of the following links:

 - [official windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [howtogeek](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
 - [itsfoss](https://itsfoss.com/install-bash-on-windows/)

 Another option is to use PwoerShell or gitbash.
+However, for the rest of the course you need to have some knowledge to navigate through the windows PwoerShell system.

 ## Install before the lab session: